platium111/property-frontend/ERROR.md

 20/11/2020

-- [fix_cannot_add_editgrid] because in formik, when we get props in render children not in default props.
-We can get properties from there and put in `items` in editgird
+- [fix_cannot_add_editgrid] formikProps?.values?.properties, get from formikProps is the latest data which has a new data, so will render new components

 27/11/2020

 - refactor update, create for customer and children
 - Fixing addressId, contractId...
 - Have mapping using HandlerBar

+30/11/2020

+- [fix_area_update_value] because we get value from props, overriding in useFieldValue, just remove it
+- [fix_searchContract] remove unnecessary properties returned